 Garment bags act as a protective barrier, shielding your suit from dust, dirt, and light exposure.
 It protects your suit while allowing for proper air circulation, preventing moisture buildup and mildew growth.
 Dust and dirt particles can settle on your suit, dulling its appearance and potentially causing fabric abrasion, but a garment bag creates a physical barrier, preventing these particles from reaching your suit.

-Garment bags also create a barrier against moths, which are attracted to natural fibers like wool and silk, commonly used in suit fabrics.
+Garment bags also create a barrier against moths, which are attracted to natural fibres like wool and silk, commonly used in suit fabrics.
 To ensure proper air circulation and prevent moisture buildup, choose a garment bag made from a breathable fabric like cotton or linen, and avoid plastic bags.
 Make sure the garment bag has a secure closure, such as a zipper or drawstring, to prevent dust and dirt from entering.

 Additionally, consider cedar wood balls or hangers to put alongside your suits as these prevent and deter moths and other pests from being attracted to your clothing.